 Pathfinders launched the Aboriginal Transition to School Program (ATTS) in 2017 to provide Aboriginal children between the ages of 3 and 6 years with access to quality pre-school and school education.
 The program covered Armidale, Inverell, Ashford, Tingha, Uralla and Walcha, with a Learning Circle available in Inverell, Ashford and Tingha.

-Participation in this Learning Circle will occur if other external providers have no vacancies and if parents and carers wish for their child to continue to access the Pathfinders ATTS Program until they’re ready for pre-school.
+Our Learning Circle is where the children who are not developmentally ready to attend a formal pre-school setting come together to work on their skills in a fun and safe environment.
+Participation in this Learning Circle occurs if other external providers have no vacancies and if parents and carers wish for their child to continue to access the Pathfinders ATTS Program until they’re ready for pre-school.

-“My role as the ATTS facilitator is to break down barriers that are stopping these children from accessing the best education possible.
-I am here to support these children and their families in any way I can.”
+“As an early childhood educator, I know that a child’s brain develops more in the first five years of life than at any other time.
+My role as the ATTS facilitator is to break down barriers that are stopping these children from accessing the best education possible.
+I am here to support these children and their families in any way I can.”Amanda Doye

-The ATTS program also offers the following:
+The ATTS program offered the following: